Ashtanga Vinyasa Yoga Teacher Training 2026

 • Holistic perspective

 Body, Mind, Spirit are facets of one reality.
-During this course, we will explore different philosophy systems that consider the unity of Body and Mind (Yoga philosophy, Buddhism, Ayurveda), and approach Yoga from the physical, mental, intuitive and emotional perspective.
-We will explore the multiple dimensions of our being through practices, study and self-inquiry, while cultivating an ever-present awareness of interconnectedness in life.
+During the training, we explore different philosophy systems that consider the unity of Body and Mind (Yoga philosophy, Buddhism, Ayurveda), and approach Yoga from the physical, mental, intuitive and emotional perspective.

 • Yoga as a Meditation in Movement